ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 ### UniswapV2ERC20.sol {#UniswapV2ERC20}

 [This contract](https://github.com/Uniswap/uniswap-v2-core/blob/master/contracts/UniswapV2ERC20.sol) implements the ERC-20 liquidity token.
-It is similar to the [OpenWhisk ERC-20 contract](/developers/tutorials/erc20-annotated-code), so I will only explain the part that is different, the `permit` functionality.
+It is similar to the [OpenZeppelin ERC-20 contract](/developers/tutorials/erc20-annotated-code), so I will only explain the part that is different, the `permit` functionality.

 Transactions on Ethereum cost ether (ETH), which is equivalent to real money.
 If you have ERC-20 tokens but not ETH, you can't send transactions, so you can't do anything with them.
 One solution to avoid this problem is [meta-transactions](https://docs.uniswap.org/protocol/V2/guides/smart-contract-integration/supporting-meta-transactions/).
 The owner of the tokens signs a transaction that allows somebody else to withdraw tokens off chain and sends it using the Internet to the recipient.
 The recipient, which does have ETH, then submits the permit on behalf of the owner.